hubleto/help/v0/book/content/pages/en/user-guide/marketing/campaigns/create-campaign.md

 ## How to add a new campaign:
 {% include 'components/step-by-step.twig' with {'steps': {
   '1': {
-    'title': 'Click on `Dashboards` section.',
+    'title': 'Click on `Campaigns` section.',
   },

   '2': {